kli63/cpsc479/gallery/README.md

 # 3D Virtual Gallery for Style Transfer Project

 This is a Three.js-based virtual gallery application designed to showcase the style transfer images from the computational photography project.

+> **Note:** The main `index.html` entry point is located in the root directory for GitHub Pages compatibility.
+The gallery code itself is in this directory.

 ## Structure